adaptor2022/adaptor2022.github.io/index.md

 ### <a id="News" class="uncolored_link">News </a>
 <ul>
+<li> April 15th, 2022  - The AdaptOR challenge 2022 is now open! <a href="https://adaptor2022.github.io/registration/">Here's</a> how to register </li>
 <li> April 1st, 2022  - The AdaptOR challenge will be associated to the <a href="https://dgm4miccai.github.io/">DGM4MICCAI workshop</a> 2022! </li>
 <li> March 13th, 2022 - The 2nd Edition of the AdaptOR challenge will be held in conjunction with MICCAI 2022!</li>
 </ul>